Medical School Letter of Recommendation (Samples + Tips)

 Below are the general items to discuss in this section:

-• Relationship between the candidate and the recommender: The medical school letter of recommendation must show that the recommender has had considerable interaction with the candidate to give a reliable recommendation.
+• Relationship between the candidate and the recommender: The recommendation must show that the recommender has had considerable interaction with the candidate to give a reliable recommendation.
 The letter can discuss how the student performed in class or the respective capacity in which they interacted with the recommender.
 One or two examples that demonstrated the given assessment should also be provided.

 • Candidate’s attributes and accomplishments: Afterward, the recommender should provide further insight into who the applicant is and their achievements in the past.
 This section should align the applicant with the school’s academic requirements and a career in medicine.
 Discuss quantitative attributes such as academic performance and qualitative attributes such as decision-making skills, social skills, etc.

-• Reference to the candidate’s prior work: Medical students undertake multiple tests, practical, research projects, presentations, etc., to prepare themselves for the intensive requirements of any medical program.
-Therefore, the medical school letter of recommendation should reference these works to illustrate the applicant’s capabilities to be pro-active, which is a desirable quality in medicine.
+• Reference to the candidate’s prior work: Medical students undertake multiple tests, practicals, research projects, presentations, etc., to prepare themselves for the intensive requirements of any medical program.
+Therefore, the recommendation should reference these works to illustrate the applicant’s capabilities to be proactive, which is a desirable quality in medicine.

 • Contributions an individual can make: Admissions committees will also be looking for candidates who are a positive addition to their school.
-Therefore, the medical school letter of recommendation should demonstrate any positive contributions the applicant brings to the table.
+Therefore, the letter should demonstrate any positive contributions the applicant brings to the table.

 Conclusion

-The last section of the medical school letter of recommendation is the conclusion.
+The last section of the letter is the conclusion.
 An exceptional conclusion will entail the following details:

 • Concluding statement indicating strong recommendation: The recommender should reiterate their support for the candidate’s application.
 This is meant to reassure the committee that they believe the applicant has what it takes to pursue a career in medicine based on the information they have provided in the letter.

-• Signoff: The medical school letter of recommendation should be signed off with a thank you statement followed by a complimentary close.
+• Sign off: The letter should be signed off with a thank-you statement followed by a complimentary close.

-• The recommender’s name, title, and signature: The recommender should sign the document and provide their name, followed by their title/position to finalize the letter.
+• The recommenders name, title, and signature: The recommender should sign the document and provide their name, followed by their title or position, to finalize the letter.

-Fundamentally, any applicant requires at least three medical school letters of recommendation – two science-based and one non-science letter.
+Fundamentally, any applicant requires at least three medical school letters of recommendation—two science-based and one non-science letter.
 Science-based recommendations are from professors, while non-science recommendations are from other disciplines like extracurricular supervisors.
 Science disciplines include chemistry, biology, physics, and mathematics.
-Non-scientific disciplines include humanities, arts, and social sciences such as philosophy.
-However, some medical schools can ask for up to six medical school letters of recommendation.
+Non-scientific disciplines include the humanities, arts, and social sciences, such as philosophy.
+However, some medical schools can ask for up to six letters of recommendation.

-Given below are template and samples you can use to write your own letter:
+Given below are templates and samples you can use to write your own letter:

 [Date]